dhondta/python-tinyscript/docs/helpers.md

     - `size`: returns path's size (recursively computed if it is a folder)
     - `text`: returns file's content as text

-- `MirrorPath`: additional class for handling mirrored files and folders
+- `ts.MirrorPath`: additional class for handling mirrored files and folders

     This mirrors an item, that is, if the given source does not exist in the given destination, it creates a symbolic link and recurses if it is a folder.